Lehong-Wang/Lehong-Wang.github.io/_pages/about.md

 # News

+- 04/17/2024: Our paper: *FDM Printing: A Fabrication Method for Fluidic Soft Circuits?* won the **Best Paper Award** in Excellence in Manufacturing Reproducibility track at **IEEE RoboSoft 2024**! [\[Post\]](https://www.linkedin.com/feed/update/urn:li:activity:7186250205229391873/)

+- 03/21/2024: Our paper: *From Flat to Form-Fitting: A Computational Geometry Approach to 3D Wearable Electronic Design and Rapid Prototyping* has been accepted by **IEEE ICRA 2024** as workshop contribution!

-- Our paper: *Vision-based FDM Printing for Fabricating Airtight Soft Actuators* has been accepted by **IEEE RoboSoft 2024** as an **Oral Presentation**!
+- 01/18/2024: Our paper: *Vision-based FDM Printing for Fabricating Airtight Soft Actuators* has been accepted by **IEEE RoboSoft 2024** as an **Oral Presentation**!

-- Our paper: *FDM Printing: A Fabrication Method for Fluidic Soft Circuits?* has been accepted by **IEEE RoboSoft 2024**!

 <br/>